nelemansc/hugo-static-site/README.md

 - checks out the repo
 - Runs `hugo -D` to generate the static assets
 - Uploads the static assets to S3
-- Invalidates the Cloudformation cache so the newest version is served up by the CDN
+- Invalidates the Cloudfront cache so the newest version is served up by the CDN

 The following secrets need to be configured in the repository settings:
 - `AWS_ACCESS_KEY_ID`